NatalieTumbare/ML_PDs_Prediction/README.md

 This variable was checked for missing values and labelling consistence, none were found.
 The variable was encoded using binary encoding that takes up True as 0 and False as 1.

+h. job

+This variable consisted of more than 4,000 entries with missing data.
+Besides missing data the response labels were not inconsistent e.g 'Software Developer' vs 'SoftwareDeveloper' and 'Data Scintist' vs 'Data Scientist'
+These missing values were filled using the 'is_emplyed' variable.
+It was found that all the missing values on 'job' were not employed under the 'is_employed' variable i.e they were all 'FALSE'
+The 'is_employed' variable determined the replacements on the 'job' variable as follows:

+if 'is_employed' is 'FALSE' then job is 'Unemployed'

+10. Location
+This variable was checked for inconsistences and some were found.
+The variable had inconsistent response labelling, were the responses had leading spaces hence the names were repeated e.g 'Gweru', ' Gweru ', ' Gweru '.
+The variable also had missing data.